Alecensa®

 To establish if an ALK mutation (gene rearrangement) is causing your lung cancer, your doctor needs to request a special type of genetic test designed to detect if the ALK gene rearrangement is present in your tumour.
 If the ALK gene rearrangement is detected, Alecensa is likely to be a suitable treatment for your cancer.

-Not all patients in New Zealand with NSCLC are tested for the ALK rearrangement.
 If you’re not sure if you’ve had one of these tests, talk to your doctor who will be able to advise you.

 Clinical trial data